RSPCA Shop Next Gen Education

 • Food and water – shelter outdoor feed and water to keep it clean and dry and to avoid attracting rodents and wild birds.

-• Fencing - this should be well maintained and provide protection against wild animals, as well as ensuring that the birds cannot escape or become trapped/injured.
+• Fencing – this should be well maintained and provide protection against wild animals.
+It should be sturdy enough to make sure the birds can’t escape, get trapped or be injured.

 Open water facilities

-• Clean and refill regularly - clean the open water facility at least once a day before refilling it with clean water.
+• Clean and refill regularly – clean the open water container at least once a day before refilling it with clean water.

 • Keep drinking water separate – give your ducks and geese a separate supply of fresh drinking water, as open water sources can become dirty very quickly.

-• Prevent the surrounding ground from becoming wet and muddy - you can reduce this by regularly moving the water facilities to allow the area to recover, or by placing the water facilities over a well-drained area, such as a bed of shingle.
+• Prevent the surrounding ground from becoming wet and muddy – regularly move the water facilities to allow the area to recover, or place the water container over a well-drained area, such as a bed of shingle.

 If you have ducklings or goslings